xyproto/orbiton/README.md

 * Can load, edit and save gzipped text files or man pages that ends with a `.gz` extension.
 * Can organize imports, for Java and for Kotlin, when formatting code with `ctrl-w`.
 * Has a built-in spellchecker (press `ctrl-f` and then `t` to search for a typo, `ctrl-n` for next match and then `ctrl-a` to add it and `ctrl-i` to ignore it).
-* Can jump directly to a selection of highlighted letters on the screen, when `ctrl-l` has been pressed.
+* Can jump directly to a selection of highlighted letters on the screen, when `ctrl-l` is pressed.

 ## Known issues

 * Some unicode runes may disrupt the text flow!
-This is generally not a problem for editing code and configuration files, but is an issue when editing files that contains text in many languages, or using emojis.
+This is generally not a problem for editing code and configuration files, but is an issue when editing files that contains text in many languages, or emojis.
 * The man page viewer can not display some special characters, such as the long dash (&mdash;), just yet.
 * Using `tmux` and resizing the terminal emulator window may trigger text rendering issues.
 Try pressing `esc` to redraw the text, or `ctrl-f` to search for text.
 Setting `TERM` correctly might help.
 * For some terminal emulators, if `o` is busy performing an operation, pressing `ctrl-s` may lock the terminal.
 Some terminal emulators, like `konsole`, can be configured to turn off this behavior.
 Press `ctrl-q` to unlock the terminal again (together with the unfortunate risk of quitting `o`).
 To sidestep this issue, the `ctrl-o` menu can be used instead, for saving and quitting.